geomagpy/MARTAS/README.md

 ### 7.3.1 telegram notifications

 MARTAS can send notifications directly to the [Telegram] messenger.
-You need a Telegram Bot and a user id to setup simple notifications.
-See section 7.5 for some hints of setting up such environment.
+You need either a TelegramBot or a TelegramChannel plus a user id to setup simple notifications.
+If you just want to receive notificatins you will find some instruction in 7.5.2 on how to use a private TelegramChannel.
+See section 7.5.1 for some hints of setting up an environment with the possibility of even interacting with your machine.

-For sending notifications yoz then just need to edit the basic configuration files:
+For sending notifications you then just need to edit the basic configuration files:

         # if not done install addapps
         cd MARTAS/install